github-prosto/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-ha.md

 Once the plugin is installed, log into your Centreon poller's CLI using the **centreon-engine** user account (`su - centreon-engine`).
-Test that the connector is able to monitor a server using a command like this one (replace the sample values by yours):
+Test that the connector is able to monitor a resource using a command like this one (replace the sample values by yours):

 ```bash
 /usr/lib/centreon/plugins//centreon_pacemaker_ssh.pl \